pesavage/melodic-evolution/README.md

 source("Dist.R")

-Because the main MelodicEvoSeq.csv.csv file used in analyses can't preserve the detailed formatting (e.g., bold, italic, etc. for functional positions), a MelodicEvoSeq.csv.xlsx file with formatting for the highly related pairs is also included for convenience.
+Because the main MelodicEvoSeq.csv file used in analyses can't preserve the detailed formatting (e.g., bold, italic, etc. for functional positions), a MelodicEvoSeq.xlsx file with formatting for the highly related pairs is also included for convenience.